sean00002/QBiC-SELEX/README.md

 ```

 ### Option 2: Pre-extracted Sequences
-If you already have sequences, provide them directly:
+If users already have sequences, they can provide them directly:

 ```csv
 ref_sequence,alt_sequence